-1b 1.46 Japanes 1965 PAWS Connecting Green Belt, e larch restoration People with Planted Ancient woods & trees Woodland Site
+1b 1.46 Japanese 1965 PAWS Green Belt, Planted

+larch restoration Ancient Woodland

+Site

-Sub compartment 1b is predominantly a stand of Japanese larch estimated to have been established around 1965.
+Sub compartment 1b is a stand with a mixture of Japanese larch estimated to have been established around 1965 and other naturally regenerative broadleaves.
 This stand is broken up into two separate, generally thin, areas within the compartment.

-A small proportion of mixed broadleaves are also scattered throughout the stand estimated to have been established around 1980.
+A small proportion of mixed broadleaves are also scattered throughout the stand estimated to have been established from approximately 1980.
 Species include oak, birch, rowan and sycamore.

-Historic management include a line thinning operation, a first restorative thin of conifers undertaken in 2003 and second phase restorative thinning in 2012.
+Historic management includes a line thinning operation, a first restorative thin of conifers undertaken in 2003 and second phase restorative thinning in 2012.